Teerapat6509650468/CS360_Project_Fork/README.md

 ```
 - Replace <your-ec2-public-ip> with the actual public IP address of your EC2 instance.

 ## How to deploy and run the project using the provided bash script [Specify the bash script path in the repo]

+Follow these steps to deploy and run the project using the provided bash script.
+Ensure you are connected to your EC2 instance before proceeding.

 **1. Connect to EC2 Instance**
 - Open terminal and connect to EC2 instance using SSH :
 ```bash